Ancient History

 Content

-Royal Inscriptions of the Kassites and Kudurrus (RIKK)
+Royal Inscriptions and Kudurrus of the Kassites (RIKK)

 zigguratView of the once-towering ziggurat at Dur-Kurigalzu, modern Aqar Quf (January 2019).